Fuzzy Match Edit Match Options

 - Any .yxdb files placed in this directory will become available from the dropdown box in the Nicknames section of the Fuzzy Match tool.

 - Update the Common Nicknames.yxdb database found at:

 - Penalty: Set the penalty percentage applied when a match is made with data from the Nickname table.
 The default value is 15%.
 A penalty is recommended as a nickname match is another potential source of error.
 The penalty percent will be subtracted from the match score prior to comparison with the match threshold.

 Match Threshold: Set the allowable uncertainty percentage to return a match for a particular field.
 If the threshold for field 1 is 60% and the field only matches with 55% confidence, the record is ignored.

 Match Weight: Apply importance to the field, causing the field to be considered more or less strongly during a match.

 If "Company Name" is twice as important as "Contact Name," you can set the importance here.
 So the Match Weight for Company Name should be twice the value of the Match Weight for Contact Name.
-This weight will be used when calculating the overall Match Score.
+This weight is used when calculating the overall Match Score.